tosunkaya/clickerman/README.md

 # clickerman
-The script can be installed via tampermonkey from [here](https://raw.githubusercontent.com/Kafva/clickerman/main/click.user.js) or imported as a standalone extension.
-To install it in a Chromium based browser, go to `chrome://extensions`, enable *Developer mode*, click *Load unpacked* and choose the `./clickerman` folder.
+The script can be installed via a script manager (e.g. violentmonkey) from [here](https://raw.githubusercontent.com/Kafva/clickerman/main/click.user.js) or imported as a standalone extension.

+To install the extension in a Chromium based browser, go to `chrome://extensions`, enable *Developer mode*, click *Load unpacked* and choose the `./clickerman` folder.

+For development in violentmonkey, open `file:///.../clickerman/click.user.js` in your browser (this automatically opens violentmonkey) and click install.
+Provided that the installation window is left open, changes made to the file on disk will now be synced and applied in real time.